 In an interview with Chris Rock, Prince asked, “Who’s gonna sing that to whom?
 Because you sure aren’t singing that to me, and I sure ain’t singing it to you.
 So, right there, we got a problem” laughs Prince.

-16. At age 32, Prince found interest in Mayte Garcia, a 16 year old belly dancer he met backstage after one of his events.
+At age 32, Prince found interest in Mayte Garcia, a 16-year-old belly dancer he met backstage after one of his events.

-This terrible loss, sadly followed by a miscarriage shortly after, caused the couple to separate.
+This terrible loss, sadly following a miscarriage shortly after, caused the couple to separate.

 Prince heightened this claim by including Christian references in his music, such as the lead single and title track to his 1981 album, “Controversy”.